 Protests have always been a part of America and this one at the Malheur National Wildlife Refuge appears to be no different.
 Violence and the taking of life when it does not have to occur has also played a part in the protests.
 It was no different at Malheur National Wildlife Refuge.

 In the past unions, facing company and governmental opposition to their demands have resorted to violence when they found peaceful protests did not work to gain recognition.
 Frustration on the part of union picketers with the appearance of strikebreakers, the delivery of materials, and the shipment of product eventually led to violent reaction.
 My own personal experience while attending a seminar in San Francisco found me in the midst of a hotel workers strike at the Sheraton on The Wharf.
 They were not a happy bunch and spent much time verbally abusing the help or scabs, as they called them, guiding us into the hotel.
-The hotel business continued and after the strike ended, the workers who stayed during the strike were let go.
+The hotel business continued.
+And after the strike?
+The workers who were working during the strike were let go.
 Either way, Labor paid.

 Illegal and at times legal conduct by any protesting group almost always led to forceful retaliatory action by business, police and the military.
 The clashes sometimes led to injury and death with the employers, police, and government better equipped than the protestors and strikers.
 Under cover of the law, the actions of the police and government were just another vindication of employer rights and societal laws.
 Even in this environment, Labor prevailed.
 It has changed since those times when Labor was growing in influence.
 Labor and protesting success is on a downward slope losing ground in each confrontation whether legal or not.
 Legislatures continually nibble away at unions, worker, and protestor rights.